TheRedBerrys/Talks/Discipline in a Time of Excess.md

 While we won't discuss all of the studies that lead to these conclusions, there are three elements to the understanding that willpower is a muscle:

 1. Like a physical muscle, there is a finite amount of strength the willpower muscle has, and once that strength is used up, we have to let it recover for some period of time before we can exercise it again.
-2. Like a physical muscle, the strength of the willpower muscle is transferable; improving the willpower muscle's strength in one area (for example, physically working out) leads to increased willpower strength in all other areas (for example, in financial decision-making).
+2. Like a physical muscle, the strength of the willpower muscle is transferable; improving the willpower muscle's strength in one area leads to increased willpower strength in all other areas.
 3. Like a physical muscle, if we regularly exercise the willpower muscle, it will get stronger over time.

 ## Finite amount of willpower